Vintage Christmas Decor Favorites That Never Go Out of Style

 Classic Christmas Tree Decorations

 You can never go wrong with neutral vintage ornaments and a pop of colored ribbon.
-I like using mercury glass ornaments because they add so much sparkle when reflecting the Christmas tree lights.
+I like using mercury glass ornaments because they add so much sparkle when reflecting the Christmas tree lights and they work with any color palette.
 We go colorful with homemade crafts and bright retro Christmas balls on our playroom tree for the kids.

 Nativity Sets